 What can I do as an employee?

-Maintain as stable a light-dark cycle
+Imitate a natural light-dark cycle

 Be device-free at bedtime

 Evening blue enriched light, such as that from your mobile phone or laptop, can delay the onset of sleep.
 It can also reduce or delay the onset of rapid eye movement (REM) sleep – the deepest sleep – and can suppress slow wave sleep9.